Generators of local gauge transformations in the covariant canonical formalism of fields: Introduction

 \section{Introduction}

 In the traditional analytical mechanics of fields, the canonical formalism gives especial weight to time.
-The covariant canonical formalism (CCF) \cite{10, 11, 12, 13, Na, N04, K, N15, 2015, 2016, 2017, 2019} is a covariant extension of the traditional canonical formalism.
-The form-Legendre transformation and the form-canonical equations are derived from a Lagrangian $D$-form with $p$-form dynamical fields $\psi^A$.
+The covariant canonical formalism (CCF) \cite{10, 11, 12, 13, N04, K, 2015, 2016, 2017, 2019, 2020} is a covariant extension of the traditional canonical formalism.
+The form-Legendre transformation and the form-canonical equations are derived from a Lagrangian $d$-form with $p$-form dynamical fields $\psi^A$.
 The conjugate forms are defined as derivatives of the Lagrangian form with respect to $d\psi^A$.
 One can obtain the form-canonical equations of gauge theories or those of the second order formalism of gravity without fixing a gauge nor introducing Dirac bracket nor any other artificial tricks.
 Although the second order formalism of gravity (of which the dynamical variable is only the frame form (vielbein)) is a non-constrained system in the CCF, the first order formalism (of which the dynamical variables are both the frame form and the connection form) is a constrained system even in the CCF.
-In Refs.\cite{10,11,12,13}, the CCFs of the first order formalism of gravity and super-gravity have been studied.
-Only for $D=4$, the CCF of the second order formalism of gravity without Dirac field \cite{K} and with Dirac field \cite{2015} have been studied \footnote{In Refs.\cite{K, 2015}, the method to derive the form-canonical equations used special characteristics of $D=4$.
-In this paper, we derive the form-canonical equations without using special characteristics of $D=4$. } .
+In Refs.\cite{10,11,12,13}, the CCFs of the first order formalism of gravity and supergravity have been studied.
+Only for $d=4$, the CCF of the second order formalism of gravity without Dirac field \cite{K} and with Dirac field \cite{2015} have been studied \footnote{In Refs.\cite{K, 2015}, the method to derive the form-canonical equations used special characteristics of $d=4$.
+Without using those, we derive the form-canonical equations in this paper. } .

 Poisson brackets of the CCF are proposed in Refs.\cite{10, 2019} and in Ref.\cite{2017} independently.
 These are equivalent.
 Although the form-canonical equations of the CCF are equivalent to modified De Donder-Weyl equations \cite{2016}, the Poisson bracket of the CCF is not equivalent to it of the De Donder-Weyl theory proposed in Ref.\cite{IV}.
-In Ref.\cite{2019}, the generators of the CCF for the local Lorentz transformations of gravity have been studied in the first order formalism.
+Reference \cite{2019} introduced the generator of the CCF and studied it of the local Lorentz transformation of gravity in the first order formalism.
+The generators of the local Lorentz transformation and the supersymmetry for supergravity have been studied \cite{2020} in the first order formalism.